 LONAP Members are strongly encouraged to join PeeringDB.

 - Provide monitoring and debugging tools to participants

-- LONAP provides a collector router looking glass.
+- LONAP provides collector router and route server looking glasses.

 Our portal allows members to see the status of prefixes filtered by the route servers.